What42Pizza/Wgpu-Template/readme.md

 ## Qualities:

-- **Simple, but Upfront** &nbsp; everything has the most straight-forward implementation I could think of, but none of the complexity is trying to be hidden
-- **Flexible** &nbsp; this is my measure for how clean code is, and I always strive to keep my code as maluable as possible
+- **Hackable** &nbsp; everything is simple and flexible, and features can be added / removed with ease
 - **Well Documented** &nbsp; self-documented wherever possible, with comments to explain any oddities
-- **Up-to-date Dependencies** &nbsp; uses the latest crates available, at least at the time of writing this
+- **Up-to-date Dependencies** &nbsp; uses the latest crates available, at least at the time of writing this (no deprecated code either)
 - **Thorough Error Handling**

 <br>